andreagrandi/andreagrandi-pelican/content/2024/1-blogging-from-an-ipad.md

 So, what’s the problem?
 Well, as you can imagine, to do all of this, you need a GitHub client, a MarkDown editor and you need to be able to commit, push and do pull requests.

 Is this  possible from an iPad?
 I believed it wasn’t (since the official GitHub client is very limited on what you can do, and online IDEs like VsCode.dev requires an internet connection, and I would like to be able to write also when I’m offline), but thanks to a [blog post](https://www.marcogomiero.com/posts/2021/running-blog-ipad/), I recently found out it’s possible!

+## Working Copy: git client for iOS

+The most important part of my workflow would not be possible without this amazing git client.